11. Matrices and other arrays#

 Assuming that X

-what are the differences between the following indexing schemes?
+is an array, what is the difference between the following

 X["1", ]